Skip to main content

 Notes to Myself on the Path

 Written after a day of deep thought that left me tangled in insight, but distant from the thing that first called me to speak.
+This comes from the part of me that remembers wholeness—settled, without proving.
+If you’re reading from the part of you that’s seeking a resonance of your own, you’re already in the right place.

 I don’t write to enter a league— I write to trace what delights me, what resounds in my interior.
 My work isn’t prolific, but it is precise.
 It emerges when structure and presence align.
 I’m not a lesser version of anyone— I’m a cousin to those who write from contemplative ground, but my lineage is my own.
 I’m not swerving— I’m testing edges.
 I may lose my center for a while when I look too long at literary or critical discourse, but I return by scent: the scent of coherence, interior resonance, the thing that moved me to begin.
 The lane I belong in didn’t exist before I started walking it.
 Each stone I place is shaped by my meticulous interior.
 This isn’t a detour— it’s architecture.